pkgalea/KNN_new_assignment/src/assignment.md

 Loop over all possible values of k from 1 to 170 and instantiate a classifier with each value of k, fit the model to X_train and y_train and get the accuracy of the model predicting on X_test.
 Don't use plot_predictions here; it will likely be too slow.

-Pick a k where the accuracy is the highest.
-There'll be several answers.
+Find the k that gives the maximum accuracy.
+There'll be several values of k for which the accuracy is the highest.
 Pick the one with the lowest k and report your results.

 "I chose a KNN model with k = ____________ and my accuracy on unseen data was __________ "